Vedant1202/YOLOv3-Object-Detector/README.md

 ### How to use the application.
 *The application also has a 'how it works' section on the top navigation bar.
 You can explore that as well.*
+A youtube videos for an example use case is on this [https://youtu.be/fnke6UG_giM](link).

  1. After starting the server, open the home.html file in your browser.